 Pica is not diagnosed in children < 2 years because at that age, eating such materials is considered part of normal development.

-If doctors suspect pica, they evaluate nutritional status to check for weight loss and nutritional deficiencies.
+If doctors suspect pica, they evaluate nutritional status to check for weight loss and nutritional deficiencies, including iron deficiency.

-Sometimes pica is diagnosed when patients have symptoms of intestinal obstruction (eg, severe cramping, constipation), lead poisoning, or parasitic infestation that trigger a trip to the emergency department or a clinician.
+Sometimes pica is diagnosed when patients have symptoms of intestinal obstruction (eg, severe cramping, constipation), lead poisoning, or parasitic infestation that trigger a trip to the emergency department or other clinical setting.

 Diagnosis reference